seanmcquaid/context-persist/README.md

 A lightweight solution to storing values stored in React Context into Local Storage.

 If you prefer to utilize Context for Global State Management but want similar functionality to Redux Persist, this library might be a good fit for your use case.

+We do not currently support storing non-serializable data (like Dates) into Local Storage.
+We might look at adding a transform function option later on if this is requested enough.

 ## Installing